We use cookies to improve your experience.

 For more details please see our privacy policy and cookies policy.

-Adaxes for Education
+Adaxes for education

 Educational Active Directory and Entra ID environments present unique challenges that can quickly overwhelm an uninitiated administrator.
 Not only do you need to manage the accounts of teachers and other staff, but also the student accounts.
 And students are not employees.
 They are customers.
 Once you embrace this mindset, all challenges become evident.